 - Air Volume Adjustment.
 Tired of sucking the curtains off the window or your precious Persian rug off the floor?
 This is a really necessary feature especially if you intend to use your accessories.

 - Intuitive Controls.
-When we test out vacuum cleaners one of the first things we look for is whether we can just plug it in and go without looking at the manual for assembly instructions and whether we can figure out the on/off switch and how to change the bag without it being a major production.
+When we test, the first thing we look for is whether we can just plug it in and go without looking at the manual for assembly instructions and whether we can figure out the on/off switch and how to change the bag without it being a major production.

 - Performance.
-Let’s face it you want to get up the dirt as fast as possible so you can put the vacuum cleaner back in the closet.
+Let’s face it you want to get up the dirt as fast as possible so you can put the it back in the closet.
 One of the most annoying demonstrations by those door to door sales people is to have you vacuum your carpet until you think it is clean, and then show you how theirs then picks up more dirt.
-Actually that trick will work with all vacuum cleaners because none of them do a perfect job.
-I have literally got on my hands and knees after testing a vacuum to inspect the microscopic specks of dirt left behind.
-And then of course there are those pathetic vacuum cleaners that leave so much dirt behind it is very clear to the naked eye from five feet away [your head height].
+Actually that trick will work with all models because none of them do a perfect job.

 - Air Flow.
 Usually measured in cubic feet per minute [CFM] bigger is better.

 - Dust bags or Bagless.
 Type of bag and size of bag.
-Bagless vacuum cleaners in our opinion are still very allergy unfriendly and the non-allergy sufferer in the family should handle the dirt disposal.
-The quality of the bags does make a difference and the bags offered by Miele and more recently by Sebo are exceptional and improve the performance of the vacuum cleaner.
+Bagless models in our opinion are still very allergy unfriendly and the non-allergy sufferer in the family should handle the dirt disposal.
+The quality of the bags does make a difference and the bags offered by Miele and more recently by Sebo are exceptional and improve the performance of the machine.

 - Construction Quality.
 ABS plastic non-shiny finish.
 When you have spent a lot of money on a vacuum cleaner, we suspect that you would prefer if the finish is scratch resistant, so that it does not have a banged up look within a month.
 It is like having a new car with it its first scratches on it - it always feels like a let down.